-Alexander Mirnig is a Research Fellow at the Center for Human-Computer Interaction, focusing on knowledge transfer, design patterns, and theory of definitions in HCI.
-He holds a Master’s Degree in Analytic Philosophy from the University of Salzburg and is currently working on his PhD in HCI.
-He has a background in Philosophy of Science, Epistemology, Ethics, and Neuroscience.
-Alexander was involved in several international research projects and has worked on system-user trust and security feedback, automotive driver space design patterns, user experience definitions, and ethical aspects in practical science.
-In his PhD thesis, he is currently exploring the potential of patterns as a general knowledge transfer tool for both science and industry.
+Alexander Mirnig is a Postdoctoral Research Fellow at the Center for Human-Computer Interaction, focusing on interacting with Automated Vehicles (AV), knowledge transfer, design patterns, and theory of definitions in HCI.
+He holds a Master’s Degree in Analytic Philosophy from the University of Salzburg and finished his PhD in HCI, in which he explored the potential of patterns as a general knowledge transfer tool for both science and industry.
+He has a background in Philosophy of Science, Epistemology, Ethics, and Neuroscience, and has always been interested in computers and computing from an early age.
+Alexander has been involved in several international research projects and has worked on control transitions in SAE Level 3 AV, interaction with automated public transport, system-user trust and security feedback, automotive driver space design patterns, user experience definitions, and ethical aspects in practical science.

 Previous Research Positions

-2011-2014: Member of the interdisciplinary Neurosignaling workgroupt at the Department of Zoology, University of Salzburg
+- 2011-2014: Member of the interdisciplinary Neurosignaling workgroup at the Department of Zoology, University of Salzburg

 - 2019: CHI Honourable Mention for the Paper “Trolled by the Trolley Problem: On What Matters for Ethical Decision Making in Automated Vehicles”